cloudmesh-community/book/chapters/prg/python/python-big-data.md

 different for you.

-If you go to the previous link to data.gov for Bloomington, you will see that the citations data is organized per quarter, so there are a total of four files.
+If you go to the previous link to data.gov for Bloomington, you will see that the citation data is organized per quarter, so there are a total of four files.
 Previously, we downloaded the data for the first quarter.
 Go ahead and download the remaining three files with `wget`.

-In this example, we will use three modules, `numpy`, `pandas` and `matplotlib`.
+In this example, we will use three modules, `numpy`, `pandas`, and `matplotlib`.
 If you set up `virtualenv` as described in the Python tutorial \<python_intro\>, the first two of these are already installed for you.
 To install `matplotlib`, make sure you've activated your